RustCrypto/formats/base64ct/README.md

 ## About

-This is a Base64 library designed for sidechannel resistance, aimed at purposes like encoding/decoding the "PEM" format used to store things like cryptographic private keys.
+This crate implements several Base64 variants in constant-time for sidechannel resistance, aimed at purposes like encoding/decoding the "PEM" format used to store things like cryptographic private keys.

 The paper [Util::Lookup: Exploiting key decoding in cryptographic libraries][Util::Lookup] demonstrates how the leakage from non-constant-time Base64 parsers can be used to practically extract RSA private keys from SGX enclaves.

+The padded variants require (`=`) padding.
+Unpadded variants expressly reject such padding.

+Whitespace is expressly disallowed.

 ## Supported Base64 variants